31 Essential Woodworking Tools Found in Most Workshops

 Sawhorses hold your boards so you can make cuts.
 They are also often useful for keeping a project upright and for painting.
 You usually use sawhorses in pairs, so we recommend purchasing at least two for your workshop.

 Clamps are required to hold pieces of wood together while the glue dries.
-There are several different types of clamps, and they come in all sizes.
-You will want to have a good assortment of clamps at your disposal so you can find the right one for any task.
+There are several types of clamps, and they come in all sizes.
+You will want a good assortment of clamps to find the right one for any task.

-As you start to acquire more and more tools, you’ll need a place to store them, and the toolbox is the perfect place.
-Toolboxes come in all shapes and sizes, but you’ll want to plan ahead so you get one that can hold your tools.
+As you acquire more tools, you’ll need a place to store them, and the toolbox is the perfect place.
+Toolboxes come in all shapes and sizes, but you’ll want to plan ahead to get one that can hold your tools.

 27. Peg Board